jlgerber/rustclass/lesson-06/lesson_06.md

     RE.is_match(text)
 }
 ```
+## Homework Part 1
+Now that you have taken a look at regex, why not extend your levelspec implementation to validate the inputs?
+Give it a shot.

 # Limitations
 Of course, regular expressions are great, but they have limitations.
 Most obviously, they can only be used to parse [regular language](https://en.wikipedia.org/wiki/Regular_language)s.
 So they might do in a pinch to extract or parse something particular, but you aren't going to be writing a general regex parser in Rust or any other language, to parse, say HTML, or C++; Because HTML and C++ are examples of context free grammars, not regular grammars.
 Don't believe me?
 I'll lend you my [Dragon book](https://en.wikipedia.org/wiki/Principles_of_Compiler_Design); its just taking up shelf space.